emacsmirror/noob-arrows-mode/README.md

 The command <code>M-x noob-arrows-mode</code> will turn the minor mode on in the current buffer only.
 The command <code>M-x global-noob-arrows-mode</code> will turn it on for all buffers.
 You can turn either version off by simply running the same command again.

 After turning on the mode, pressing an arrow key will display a help buffer in the corresponding direction of the button press.
 Pressing another arrow key (or C-x 1) will hide the help buffer.
-The content of the help buffer is set by default, but can be overridden  determined by setting the variable <code>noob-arrows-help-file</code> (see Installation).
+The content of the help buffer is set by default, but can be overridden by setting the variable <code>noob-arrows-help-file</code> (see Installation: Optional Settings).
 Thus, you can customize the contents of the help buffer to your needs, and/or adjust its content as you begin to learn various commands.

 Installation
 ============